JP-Prototypes/spot_coding_challenge/Readme.txt

 ----- Run Test Script -----

-cd src
 open test_spot.py in an editor and input robot IP-Address, username and password.

-input to terminal:
+in src directory using the virtual env previously configured, input to terminal: python test_spot.py
-python test_spot.py

-expectation: connect to spot, authenticate sucessfully and then enable motors and stand.
+expectation: connect to spot, authenticate sucessfully, enable motors and stand.
-(motion commands for yaw, sit and shutdown are commented)
+(motion commands for yaw, sit and shutdown are currently commented)